Health and wellbeing in winter

-During winter some of our older and more vulnerable relatives, friends and neighbours can find it difficult to get out and about.
-Why not lend them a helping hand?
+During winter, some of our older and more vulnerable relatives, friends and neighbours can find it difficult to get out and about.

-- Call in to make sure that everything is alright and to find out if they need anything.
+- calling in to make sure that everything is all right and to find out if they need anything

-- Check they are warm enough.
-Make sure their heating system is working properly and time for the weather.
-Suggest blankets, hot water bottles and hot drinks.
+- checking they are warm enough.
+Make sure their heating system is working properly and timed for the weather.
+Suggest blankets, hot water bottles and hot drinks

-- Make sure that they are drinking plenty of fluids and eating hot meals.
+- making sure that they are drinking plenty of fluids and eating hot meals

-- Suggest that they get the flu jab from their local GP or health centre.
+- suggesting they get the flu jab from their local GP or health centre

-- Keep an eye our for signs that something could be wrong such as milk not being taken in and curtains remaining closed.
+- watching for signs that something could be wrong such as milk not being taken in or curtains remaining closed

-- Make sure there are no fire hazards and that they have a working smoke alarm.
+- making sure there are no fire hazards and that they have a working smoke alarm.
 They can call us for a free home safety check on 028 9091 8715.

-We have provided useful numbers you can contact in an emergency.
+We have useful numbers to contact in an emergency.

 Reducing home fuel costs

-Visit the NIDirect website to check if you are entitled to a payment.
-If you or someone you know qualifies for this payment, you can use this money to buy 'Stay Warm' oil savings stamps.
+Winter Fuel Payment is made automatically to eligible people who have reached State Pension age.
+To check if you are entitled to a payment, go to nidirect (link opens in a new window).
+If you qualify, you can use this money to buy 'Stay Warm' oil savings stamps.

 Fuel stamp scheme